-- If line 8 is less than \$2,500, check the appropriate box in line 17 and go to Part 3. - If you reported \$50,000 or less in taxes during the lookback period (see below), you are a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 8 of Pub.
+• If you reported \$50,000 or less in taxes during the lookback period (see below), you are a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 8 of Pub.
 80 (Circular SS) applies.
 Check the appropriate box on line 17 and enter your tax liability for each month in the quarter.
 Add the amounts for each month.
 Enter the result in the Total liability for quarter box.

-Note that your total tax liability for the guarter must equal your total taxes shown on line 8.
+Note that your total tax liability for the quarter must equal your total taxes shown on line 10.
 If it does not, your tax deposits and payments may not be counted as timely.
 Do not change your tax liability on line 17 by adjustments reported on any Forms 941-X.

 You are a monthly schedule depositor for the calendar year if the amount of your Form 941-SS taxes reported for the lookback period is \$50,000 or less.
 The lookback period is the four consecutive quarters ending on June 30 of the prior year.
-For 2009, the lookback period begins July 1, 2007, and ends June 30, 2008.
+For 2011, the lookback period begins July 1, 2009, and ends June 30, 2010.
 For details on the deposit rules, see section 8 of Pub.
 80 (Circular SS).
-If you filed Form 944-SS in either 2007 or 2008, your lookback period is the 2007 calendar year.
+If you filed Form 944-SS in either 2009 or 2010, your lookback period is the 2009 calendar year.

-This is a summary of your monthly tax liability, not a summary of deposits you made.
-If you do not Properly report your liabilities when required or if you are a semiweekly schedule depositor and report your liabilities on line 17 instead of on Schedule B (Form 941), you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
+The amounts reported on line 17 are a summary of your monthly tax liability, not a summary of deposits you made.
+If you do not properly report your liabilities when required or if you are a semiweekly schedule depositor and report your liabilities on line 17 instead of on Schedule B (Form 941), you may be assessed an "averaged" failure-to-deposit (FTD) penalty.
 See Deposit Penalties in section 8 of Pub.
 80 (Circular SS) for more information.